suryakiranmg/Electric_Drive_AND_Batteries/Misc/03_GreenTransition_Overcoming_Hurdles.md

 __Recycling & Circular Economy:__

-- Encourage recycling of end-of-life EVs and innovations in recycling methods (still in early stages of development, recovery rates <50%)
+- Encourage recycling of end-of-life EVs and innovations in recycling methods _*(still in early stages of development, recovery rates only <50%)*_
 - Extract minerals from e-waste, incentive recycling
-- Encourage consumers to adopt energy-efficient practices and prolong the use of products (e.g., extending the lifespan of batteries by repurposing for secondary storage applications)
+- Encourage consumers to adopt energy-efficient practices and prolong the use of products _*(e.g., extending the lifespan of batteries by repurposing for secondary storage applications)*_

 __Innovation in Technology and Alternate Materials:__